jnozzi/cocoadev.com/markdown/ACMethod.md

 /*
-    Initializes this General/ACMethod object with a particular Method and Class */
+    Initializes this ACMethod object with a particular Method and Class */
 -(id) initWithMethod:(struct objc_method *)aMethod andClass:(Class)c;